-The Fine Arts Museum in Nancy is Lorraine’s most visited museums after the Pompidou Centre in Metz with over 100,000 visitors each year.
+The Nancy Fine Arts Museum is Lorraine’s most visited museums after the Pompidou Centre in Metz with over 100,000 visitors each year.
 The works of art are brillantly displayed in a beautiful 18th century pavilion ideally located on the famous Place Stanislas.

 The Museum’s Pavilion

 The Museum of Fine Arts of Nancy is housed in one of the four large pavilions built on the Place Stanislas in 1755 dedicated to the College of Medecine.
 The museum, one of France’s oldest of the kind, was created in 1793 and is known as the Musée des Beaux-Arts de Nancy.

 With the restoration of the basement, the remains of the 15th to 17th century fortifications including a barbican are now visible in the auditorium and around the Daum exhibition hall.
 This portion of fortification was that of the Haussonville Bastion.
 This vestiges is a reminder that the museum was originally built on a site located between the Ville-Vieille (old town) and the Ville Neuve (new town).

 Models and charts of historic Nancy reveal how the town used to look like from the Middle-Ages to the end of the 18th century.

 The museum covers four floors.
 The ground floor is connected to the first and second levels by a great staircase with wrought-iron work by Jean Lamour.